-Bjørnøya Radio: the old weather station
+Bjørnøya Meteo / Radio: weather and former coastal radio station

 The Norwegian weather station „Bjørnøya Meteo“ is situated at Herwighamna on the north coast of Bear Island.
 It was called Bjørnøya Radio, but in times of satellite-based commucations, the function of a coastal radio station is not that important anymore and the work as a weather station is more important.
 The station is now accordingly called „Bjørnøya Meteo“ (short for meteorological station = weather station) rather than Bjørnøya Radio.

 The bay Herwighamna is the only natural harbour on the north coast of Bear Island – at least in a wider sense, as it is too small for all but the smallest boats and it does not provide much shelter.
 The original weather station was on the same site as the coal mining settlement Tunheim on the northeast side of the island, but it was moved to the new location in 1947 (the new buildings were ready in October 1946, but then it was too late in the season to move).
 It was important to have the weather station on the flat north part of the island, as far away as possible from the mountains, to avoid local disturbance of the weather observations.

 Bjørnøya Meteo: the weather station after the war

 The station building from 1946 is mainly a backup nowadays.
 More modern buildings have been built to house the personnel of 11 people who take care of the daily routines: a cook, technicians, meteorological assistants.
 Weather observations are made several times a day according to international standards, including weather balloon ascents.